 Some of this can be met by romping in the back yard as well as opportunities to have a swim.

-The Sussex is very adaptable and will live quite happily in either house or apartment if exercise needs are met.
+As long as his exercise needs are being me, the Sussex is very adaptable and will live quite happily in either house or apartment.

-An excellent companion for older children that have been instructed in the considerate handling of pet.
+An excellent companion for older children that have been instructed in the considerate handling of pets.
 This breed won't

 tolerate mishandling or teasing.

-As with any breed of dog, interactions with children should always be supervised by
+As with any breed of dog, interactions with children should always be in the presence of an adult.

-The Sussex Spaniel, loyal, loving and calm in nature, is an ideal breed for seniors.
+With his loyal, loving and calm nature, the Sussex Spaniel is an ideal breed for seniors or those less active, except...

-Having someone available to regularly exercise the dog is the only necessary condition
+Having someone available to regularly exercise the dog is the main and necessary condition.

 Do you have a Sussex Spaniel?
 If you do, we know you must be proud to own this calm and somewhat rare dog breed.